 The Social Dilemma by Tristan Harris

-In this Harris highlights the urgent need for more responsible and ethical approaches to technology and offers solutions for how we can reclaim control over our digital lives.
+Harris emphasizes the pressing need for a more responsible and ethical approach toward technology and provides practical solutions for reclaiming control over our digital lives.

 The Algorithms of Oppression: How Search Engines Reinforce Racism by Safiya Umoja Noble

-Through a combination of research and personal anecdotes, Noble illustrates the real-world consequences of these biases and calls for more accountability and transparency in the design and development of technology.
-This book is a must-read for anyone interested in the intersection of race, gender, and technology.
+Noble shows the real-world consequences of these biases and underscores the need for more accountability and openness in the design and development of technology using both research and personal accounts.

 LikeWar: The Weaponization of Social Media by P.W.
 Singer and Emerson T. Brooking